gradle/develocity-actions/README.md

 | `develocity-ccud-maven-extension-version` | *Optional*: Common Custom User Data Maven Extension version to be injected                        |          |
 | `develocity-allow-untrusted-server`       | *Optional*: Whether to allow communicating with untrusted server                                  |          |

+---

+## maven-publish-build-scan action
-## Publish Build Scans® for pull-requests issued from forked repositories
+Publish Build Scans® for pull-requests issued from forked repositories

 ### Description
 When submitting a pull request from a forked GitHub repository, a GitHub workflow that validates the change cannot publish a Build Scan®